cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 ## View and vote on proposals

-Let's see the proposal of our football association:
+Check and verify the proposal of your football association:

 ```sh
 simd query group proposals-by-group-policy $GROUP_POLICY_ADDRESS